davidtwco/rfcs/text/0000-build-std.md

 library's dependencies.

-The `core`, `alloc` and `std` dependencies can be patched in the standard library's workspace to point to the local checkout of the crates.
+The `core`, `alloc` and `std` dependencies can be patched in the standard library's workspace to point to the local copy of the crates.

 ## Rebuilding the standard library
 [rebuilding-the-standard-library]: #rebuilding-the-standard-library

-Cargo will pass `--no-implicit-sysroot-deps` to rustc which will prevent rustc from loading top-level dependencies from the sysroot.
-For example, writing `extern crate foo` in a crate will not load `foo.rlib` from the sysroot if it is present, but if an `--extern noprelude:bar.rlib` is provided which depends on a crate `foo`, rustc will look in `-L` paths and the sysroot for it.

-All Cargo dependencies are provided to the compiler using the `--extern noprelude:` flag, including explicit and implicit standard library dependencies.

 Cargo configuration will contain a new top-level key `build-std`, permitting one of three values - "off", "target-modifiers" (default) or "always":

+**TODO:** add unresolved question for where the `build-std` key should be in the config or what it should be called

 ```toml
 build-std = "target-modifiers" # or `off`/`always`
 ```

-Cargo will use the `rlib` files from the `rust-std` component to provide the standard library depending on the value of the `build-std` key:
+Cargo will use the pre-built standard library `rlib`s from the `rust-std` component to provide the standard library depending on the value of the `build-std` key:

 - If `build-std = "off"`, then the pre-built standard library artifact is always used.
 If it is not present or is incompatible with the rest of the crate graph (due to target modifiers), rustc will emit an error.
-- If `build-std = "target-modifiers"`, then the pre-built standard library will be used as long as it was compiled with compatible target modifiers to the current profile.
+- If `build-std = "target-modifiers"`, then the pre-built standard library will be used as long as it was compiled with target modifiers compatible with the current profile.
 - If `build-std = "always"`, then the pre-built standard library will be used only if it has an identical configuration to the current profile.